leakypixel/captain-githook/README.md

 # captain-githook

-Stop spending time in code reviews picking up formatting and code style errors, and let the machines do it before it gets there.
+## Install
+`npm install --save-dev captain-githook`

 ## Usage
 Install this module to your repository, and put any repository-wide hooks in `./.githooks`.
 You'll now be able to commit and share these hooks.
 Each of the hooks in `./.githooks` must be executable and may only be a file with no extension, named after the hook it should run on.
 These can be used to run multiple other scripts or not, the choice is yours.
+There are some example hooks in the `example-hooks` directory of this repository.

 ## How?
 Upon install, this module will run a postinstall hook.
 This moves any existing